SoggyRhino/4337-Project1/devlog.md

  - Return #t/#f, msg/value

 Also the code is just random as i work on things i will clean it up later

+### (October 23 10pm)

+- Thoughts
+  - I've decided that we should just have 2 different functions for each of the modes.
+WHile this will result in some duplicated code, it doesnt really matter
+    - For now the plan is to have prompt run iether interactive or batch
+    - Each of those functions will just loop and have history passed as an argument
+      - 2 seperate lists, 1 for history input and 1 for output
+- Plan  to accomplish
+  - The function to evaluate mentioned in last log
+  - finalize error handling for tokenizer, evlauate, and pre-process
+  - Possibly work on the user input handler